Welcome to Ranelagh School

 Mrs Beverley Stevens, MA, B Ed (Hons)

 At Ranelagh we are proud of our excellent reputation and strong sense of tradition.
 Our aim is to provide a supportive, stimulating and secure environment in which young people can thrive.
 The quality of guidance and pastoral care given to students is outstanding, but every member of the school community is also encouraged to take responsibility for their learning; students thereby grow in confidence, resilience and independence.

 As a Church of England School, supported by the diocese of Oxford, education at Ranelagh is provided within the context of Christian belief and practice.
-The school’s latest SIAMS (Statutory Inspection of Anglican and Methodist Schools) report in March 2014, highlighted the way in which “the values of forgiveness, compassion, stewardship and reconciliation are fully understood and embedded in all aspects of school life.”
+In its latest SIAMS (Statutory Inspection of Anglican and Methodist Schools) report of April 2019, Ranelagh is referred to as ‘a school in which a deeply held, strongly Christian vision shapes all aspects of its work’; the school is described as a place in which that vision is lived out as ‘a harmonious, vibrant, and successful learning community’.
 This is a happy school in which we encourage an understanding of the meaning and significance of faith and promote Christian values through the experiences we offer each individual.

 The excellent academic achievements of our students are underpinned by the high expectations established for all.
 Individuals are valued and expected to give of their best.
 We are, therefore, delighted that this has been recognised at national level.
 The school has received four consecutive outstanding Ofsted reports.
 Described as “a continually improving school”, we are restless to excel.